SB-Chalmers/bt_python/book/support/01_intro.md

 # Why Senior Researchers Should Support Python Workflows

-Python is now one of the most widely used tools across research fields — helping researchers to analyse data, automate tasks, simulate systems, and create reproducible outputs.
 While many researchers learn Python independently, they often lack structured support at the project level.

 Supporting Python-based research does not mean you have to write code yourself.